mogvdev/mogvdev/README.md

 ### Software Engineering Student

-🎓 Software Engineering student from Brazil, currently focused on building a strong foundation in programming and software development.
+🎓 Software Engineering student from Brazil.

 💻 Currently learning **C and Python**, with a focus on programming logic, problem solving and algorithms.